Gluten Free Monster Bars

 • M&M’s candies: This recipe calls for the classic kind, but you can use holiday ones or other flavors.

-Before you get started, preheat your oven to 350°F and line your pan with parchment paper.
 The Monster Cookie Bar dough comes together so quickly that you want to make sure the oven is hot and ready to go.
+Scroll down to the recipe card below for more detailed measurements.

-Cool and slice.
+• Cool and slice.
 Let the bars cool completely in the pan on a rack before slicing.
 They will continue to firm up as they come to room temperature.
-Store on the counter in an airtight container for up to several days.

 M&M's Monster Cookie Squares cut into bars on a wrinkly piece of parchment paper.

-These monster bars are super easy to make.
-But a few tips will ensure they turn out perfectly.
+These monster bars are super easy, but a few tips will ensure they turn out perfectly:

 • Line the Pan: While it says you can butter your pan well, lining the pan with parchment paper is definitely recommended.
 Let the parchment overhang the edges by at least an inch, then use the edges to pull the entire thing out at once.
 This makes it easier to slice the cooled bars on a cutting board.